xelphin/tiroche-scraper/README.md

 $ python3 tiroche-scraper.py Izhak Frenkel Frenel
 ```

+In `./Outputs/data.csv` you'll have the data as a csv file

 ### Notice
 Because "Tircohe" doesn't have a consistent frame for how it writes out: title, year, painting type, dimensions and signed status,
 the program only guesses these values.
 However, the full text given can be found in "info"